Capstone-RL-2023/Web-App-Recommendation/README.md

 ## Dataset
 - MovieLens 1M

-## How to run the Project
+## Steps to run the Project
-1. clone the repo
+1. Clone the repo through https://github.com/Capstone-RL-2023/Web-App-Recommendation.git
-2. cd to the backend and run the server.py (python server.py)
+2. Then, cd to the backend and run the server.py (python server.py)
-3. In a different prompt, cd to the frontend folder and then type "npm start".
+3. Open new prompt/terminal window, and cd to the frontend folder and then type "npm start".

 ## Functionality
 The frontend will have the following functions.